needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

    </br>
    ![Screenshot of the created topic](images/search.png)

+>[!NOTE]
-> **Note**: While using the SDK, you will be able to build different and more complex queries.
+>While using the SDK, you will be able to build different and more complex queries.
 For more information on asset search, see the [Search Assets manual](use-case-search-assets.md).

 #### Search prompts